jose5556/Minitalk/README.md

 The server waits for messages from the client, which are sent one character at a time using SIGUSR1 and SIGUSR2 signals.
 The server then reconstructs the message and prints it to the standard output.

-For more detailed information about the implementation, please refer to the project files and documentation.

 # 🛠️ Usage